An Analytic Formula for the Supercluster Mass Function: NUMERICAL TESTS

-Figure \ref{fig:mice} plots the same as Figure \ref{fig:mill} but for the numerical results from the MICE simulations.
+Figure \ref{fig:mice} plots the same as Figure \ref{fig:mill} but for the numerical results from the MICE simulations for which the $\chi^{2}$ statistics yield lower best-fit values of $\lambda_{1c}=0.9$ and $\lambda_{2c}=0.45$.
 Recall that a higher value of the mass threshold, $M_{\rm c, th}=3.4\times 10^{13}\,h^{-1}M_{\odot}$, is used to construct the mass-limited sample of the clusters from the MICE simulations.
-This higher value of $M_{\rm c, th}$ results in increasing the mean cluster separation, $\bar{l}_{c}$, which might in turn affect the multi-dimensional barrier heights.
-With the help of the $\chi^{2}$-minimization method, the lower barrier heights of $\lambda_{1c}=0.9$ and $\lambda_{2c}=0.45$ are found to give the best agreement between the analytic model and the numerical results from the MICE simulations.
-Figure \ref{fig:mice} reveals that our analytic models for the supercluster mass function agree impressively well with the numerical results from the MICE simulations, too, even in the high-mass section ($M>3\times 10^{15}\,h^{-1}M_{\odot}$) at all the three redshifts.
+This higher value of $M_{\rm c, th}$ results in increasing the mean cluster separation, $\bar{l}_{c}$, which should in turn affect the best-fit values of the two parameters.
+Figure \ref{fig:mice} reveals that our formula for the supercluster mass function agrees impressively well with the numerical results from the MICE simulations, too, even in the high-mass section ($M\ge 3\times 10^{15}\,h^{-1}M_{\odot}$) at all three redshifts.

-The lower barrier heights for the MICE case can be understood by the following logic.
-The mass-limited cluster sample from the MICE simulation contains less number of the low-mass clusters (i.e., the group-size clusters) than those from the other two simulations and thus it has a larger value of the mean cluster separation, $\bar{l}_{c}$.
+Note that the mass-limited cluster sample from the MICE simulation contains less number of the low-mass clusters (i.e., the group-size clusters) than those from the other two simulations and thus it has a larger value of the mean cluster separation, $\bar{l}_{c}$.
 In other words, the identified superclusters via the FoF algorithm with the fixed linking length of $\bar{l}_{\rm c}/3$ must be less clustered.
-In the excursion set context, it can be said that their clustering zone is located in the lower area in the multi-dimensional space spanned by the three shear eigenvalues and $\sigma(M)$.
-In consequence the random walks of the three eigenvalues are likely to enter the clustering zone in a relatively short $\sigma(M)$-interval.
+Henceforth, the values of the characteristic parameters of the EZL supercluster mass function, $\{\lambda_{1c},\ \lambda_{2c}\}$, should be related to the clustering strength among the member clusters of the superclusters.